orbitalquark/textadept/doc/manual.md

 is loaded, it persists in memory and is never unloaded.
 Textadept attempts to load, in order, a given module from the following locations:

-1. Your *~/.textadept/modules/* folder.
+1. Your *~/.textadept/modules/* directory.
-2. Textadept's *modules/* folder.
+2. Textadept's *modules/* directory.

-**Tip:** placing modules in your user data folder avoids the possibility of you overwriting them when you update Textadept.
+**Tip:** placing modules in your user data directory avoids the possibility of you overwriting them when you update Textadept.
 These modules also take precedence over the ones installed with Textadept.

 Textadept will only load modules it is explicitly told to load (e.g. from your *~/.textadept/init.lua*).
 For example, in your *~/.textadept/init.lua*: